+'Such people bear God in all their deeds and in all the places where they go, and it is God alone who is the author of all their deeds.
+If we keep our eyes fixed on God alone, then truly God must work in us, and nothing, neither the crowd nor any place, can hinder God in this.
+And so nothing will be able to hinder us if we desire and seek God alone, and take pleasure in nothing else' (Talks of Instruction).
 While acknowledging the truth of this, we also acknowledge the special importance of interior communion with God and so of the inner journey of interior prayer.
-God is present at the heart of creation, but unless we are in touch with God at our own centre we will miss God's presence in creation and we will find ourselves dissipated and distracted in the whirl of things and events that happen around us and to us.
+God is present at the heart of creation, but only in so far as we are in touch with God at our own centre will we be in touch with God's presence in creation.
+If not, we will find ourselves dissipated and distracted in the whirl of things and events that happen around us and to us.

 For only to the extent that we are centred in God can we avoid being lost among the flotsam and jetsam of this world.

-The inner journey is not, in itself, more important than the outer journey.
-What is important is to be in communion with God as we journey.
+What is important in both the inner and outer journey is to be in communion with God as we journey.

 In all our experiences it is important that our heart be awake and sensitive to the divine presence.
 If I am cluttered inside, my communion with God will be disturbed.
 Hence the importance of interior prayer.
 Hence the focus of these reflections on our inner journey.

 Discovering God within and being sensitive to the movement of God's Spirit in our minds and hearts makes possible a more intimate interior communion with God.
 It also makes possible a closer communion with God in our outer experiences.